 6 nights lodging, 6 breakfasts, 4 picnic lunches, 5 dinners, snacks, park entrance fees, glass-bottom boat tour, airboat ride, guided kayaking trip, cue sheets, van support and trained guides.

 Fly into Miami, FL.
 Fly home out of the Key West airport or take our shuttle back to the Miami airport arriving by 1:00pm.
 You can also drive and leave your car in Miami and we will bring you back to your car.

 "The tour was a great one, just as I have come to expect from WomanTours.
 The cue sheets are always great and I love that they give us insight into little places along the way to stop.
 It really goes a long way into getting a feel for the culture of the area we're touring."

 DAY 2: After an early breakfast, we’ll shuttle to Shark Valley in Everglades National Park.
 We will cycle on the tram trail through the heart of this dynamic landscape that supports a greater variety of plant and animal species than anywhere else in the world.
 Climb the observation tower for a 360-degree view and look for alligators, turtles, and herons.
 After cycling, be sure to walk the Bobcat Boardwalk and the Otter Cave Trail to learn more about hardwood hammocks and sawgrass sloughs and their role in the delicate balance between water and land in the Everglades.

-After our picnic lunch, we’ll hop on our bicycles and start down the Florida Keys Overseas Heritage Trail.
+After our breakfast, we'll hop on our bicycles and start down the Florida Keys Overseas Heritage Trail.
 It parallels National Scenic Highway US 1 all the way to Key West for 106 miles.
-We’ll go as far Islamorada today, to enjoy a picnic lunch and all the amenities at the Amara Cay Resort.
+We'll go as far Islamorada today, to enjoy a picnic lunch and all the amenities at the Amara Cay Resort.
 23 or 29 miles.